rnelson0/puppet-reference/README.md

 # puppet-reference_modules
-A list of puppet modules that are good references for current Puppet best practices.
+A list of puppet modules (and maybe some other tools) that are good references for current Puppet best practices.

 ## Controlrepo
 A Control Repository is used to control the code deployed in Puppet environments